raspberrypilearning/infrared-bird-box/worksheet2.md

 # Infrared Bird Box - Part 2

-In this project, you will use a Raspberry Pi and a Pi NoIR camera to allow you to observe nesting birds without disturbing them.
+In this project, you will use a Raspberry Pi and a Pi NoIR Camera Module to allow you to observe nesting birds without disturbing them.
 This advanced worksheet covers how to stream the video you produce to the internet.

 ## YouTube Setup